Table of Contents

 Read More: Non-Cooperation Movement

-Partition of Bengal Causes
+Causes of Partition of Bengal

 Bengal was divided on October 16, 1905, by Lord Curzon, the British colonial administrator of India at the time.
 Bengal was divided into administrative regions; it was the same size as France but had a bigger population.
 The eastern region was thought to be underappreciated and badly administered.
 By dividing the province, a stronger government may be built in the East, leading to an increase in local employment and educational opportunities.

 This attempt to divide the province along racial lines was denounced by the Indian National Congress.
-The majority of Bengalis in the west opposed the idea because it would have made their language a minority in their province.
+The majority of Bengalis in the West opposed the idea because it would have made their language a minority in their province.
 Most Bangladeshis will be Hindi or Odia speakers.
 Many Bengali Muslims supported this decision because they believed it would improve their academic, economic, and political interests if they became the majority in the new province.

 The main goals of this division were to cut ties between the two populations and to erode nationalistic sentiment.
 Some Muslims also objected to the division.
 The Swadeshi and Boycott organizations in the nationalist struggle were established as a result of the partition of Bengal.
 People are starting to steer clear of British products because they are oversaturated in India and hurt the local economy.
 The Muslim League was founded in 1906 as a result of the country’s significant religious divisions.